Raccoon987/Neural-Networks/2) sentiment analysis moment adaptive learnrate/README.txt

 The task of this network is the same - sentiment analysis - binary classification of product reviews from "Yandex_sentiment_analysis" repository.

-Some math that explaines implemented technics that improve neural network performance and convergence rate - look in file ...
+Some math that explaines implemented technics for improvement neural network performance and convergence rate - look in file some_math.jpg

 * review_batch_RMSProp.py - neural network implementation using batches and special decreasing learning rate technic